frtib/tsp-redesign/pages/agency-service-reps/training.md

 Agency or service representatives attempting to schedule a training event should follow these general instructions:

-1. Find a course – Review the [Course Catalog](javascript:void(0)) to find the TSP course that meets your training needs.
+1. Find a course – Review the [Course Catalog]({{ site.baseurl }}/bulletins/tsp-course-catalog.pdf) to find the TSP course that meets your training needs.
-2. Complete the [TSP Training Request Form](javascript:void(0)) by providing as many details as possible to help the TSP Training and Liaison Specialist customize the presentation for your training event.
+2. Complete the [Training Request Form]({{ site.baseurl }}/bulletins/training-request-form.docx) by providing as many details as possible to help the TSP Training and Liaison Specialist customize the presentation for your training event.
 3. Email the Training Request Form to our Training Support Specialist at training@TSP.gov.
 Please call <span class="nobr">202-942-1450</span> with any questions you may have about scheduling training.

 A TSP Training Support Specialist will confirm your request by email or phone.
 If travel is required outside of the DC area, our Support Specialist will confirm the travel arrangements have been approved as well as finalizing the details of the training event.